dishank19/PatientIntakeVoiceAgent/README.md

-# Neurality Health AI — Voice Agent
+# patient — Voice Agent

 ## Overview
 A production-ready, multimodal voice agent for patient engagement, built with FastAPI, Pipecat, and modern LLMs.
 Supports both local and Dockerized workflows.